Bonneville, Thruxton and Scrambler Easy Airbox Baffle Removal

-These dynos show that by installing the TTP Breathe and DNA high performance filter, that the engine is very close to the power and torque figures achieved by fitting pod filters, you even gain a little torque and power up to 4,750rpm. (as with all dyno's, disregard the trace upto 2.5 - 3,000rpm as this is determined by how quickly the throttle was opened on that particular run and generally changes from graph to graph)
+These dynos show that by installing a venturi airbox intake cover and a DNA or K&N high performance filter, that the engine is very close to the power and torque figures achieved by fitting pod filters, you even gain a little torque and power up to 4,750rpm. (as with all dyno's, disregard the trace upto 2.5 - 3,000rpm as this is determined by how quickly the throttle was opened on that particular run and generally changes from graph to graph)

 Back to the job in hand!